 This is a healthy buckeye balls recipe without shortening or powdered sugar.
-Instead, this buckeye cookie balls use a combination of healthy gluten-free flour and unrefined sugar to achieve the similar peanut butter fudge texture of a classic buckeye recipe but good for you.
+Instead, these buckeye cookie balls use a combination of healthy gluten-free flour and unrefined sugar to achieve the similar peanut butter fudge texture of a classic buckeye recipe but good for you.

 Let’s see the ingredients you need to make this easy peanut butter balls recipe:

-- Maple syrup – or agave syrup or sugar free maple flavored syrup if keto
+- Maple syrup – or agave syrup or sugar-free maple-flavored syrup if keto.

 - Coconut oil – you must use coconut oil.
 Any other vegetable oils wouldn’t work in raw vegan desserts.

 - Almond flour – or oat flour for a nut-free option.
 These vegan peanut butter buckeyes won’t work with all-purpose flour simply because it’s not safe to eat raw wheat flour.
-Almond flour is basically grounded almonds and it’s a safe flour to use in raw vegan treats.
+Almond flour is basically grounded almonds, and it’s a safe flour to use in raw vegan treats.

-- Coconut flour – you can replace coconut flour with four times more almond flour so here replace 2 tablespoons of coconut flour with 8 extra tablespoons of almond flour.
+- Coconut flour – you can replace coconut flour with four times more almond flour, so here, replace 2 tablespoons of coconut flour with 8 extra tablespoons of almond flour.
 These raw vegan peanut butter balls will be extremely soft if you use only almond flour.
 It means they will be much more difficult to roll into balls and can slightly flatten.

 - Vanilla extract

-- Vegan chocolate chips – dark chocolate chips or vegan milk chocolate chips, choose your favorite option.
+- Vegan chocolate chips – dark chocolate chips or vegan milk chocolate chips; choose your favorite option.